 Place The Eggs In The Cup

 They may also drift off the razor and float to the bottom of the cup as you move it.
-As long as the water isn’t stirred by panicked fish, you don’t have to worry about them drifting out.
-Now you can deposit them into the fry basket or new tank.
+As long as panicked fish don’t stir the water, you don’t have to worry about them drifting out.

-Raising angelfish eggs without the parents isn’t easy, but it won’t be time-consuming.
-If the eggs are properly cared for, they will begin to hatch within 60 hours.
-In the following 2-3 days, they will then turn into wigglers and swim freely around the tank.
+If the eggs are correctly cared for, they will begin to hatch within 60 hours.
+They’ll turn into wigglers in 2-3 days and swim freely around the tank.